Can A Screenwriter Be An Actor? The Pros And Cons Of Being A Writer-Actor.

 In many cases, actors looking for a prestigious film or starring role will try to write their perfect film.
 If done well, this can launch a very successful career, as seen with Ben Affleck and Matt Damon in Good Will Hunting.

-Co-writing, or taking a smaller role in your movie to allow bigger actors to get attached, is a good idea.
+Also, it’s a good idea to co-write or take a smaller role in your movie to allow bigger actors to be involved.
 We’ll talk more about that later.

-It is also common for big-name actors to write a screenplay if they look to make a more personal project or be cast outside of their typical role.
+It is also common for big-name actors to write a screenplay if they want to pursue a more personal project or be cast outside of their typical roles.
 A clear and recent example of this is the 2018 iteration of A Star Is Born.

-In this case, a well-known actor utilized their name to develop a prestige/passion project successfully.
-While this doesn’t apply to most of us, it does illustrate the ability for an actor to do both and strengths around writing your own film.
+In this case, a well-known actor used their name to develop a prestige/passion project successfully.
+While this doesn’t apply to most of us, it does illustrate the ability of an actor to do both and the strengths around writing your film.

 Especially if you’re adapting an existing intellectual property for your own project, writing the screenplay can help you personalize the story and create a character you identify with.
 As an actor, this ensures you do the best job possible.